 Illustrations by Rozalina Burkova

-Esther Perel is a Belgian, New York Times bestselling, and host of the podcast Where Should We Begin?
-Her TED talks have garnered more than 20 million views – and she still leads a practice in New York City.
+Esther Perel is a relationship therapist and host of the hit podcast Where Should We Begin?
+Her books Mating in Captivity and The State of Affairs are NYTimes bestsellers, and her two TED Talks have been heard more than 20 million times – and she leads a practice in New York City.
+Follow her at @estherperel

 Woebot is one step forward to stopping the negative spiral in someone’s head so they can get back on with their lives.

 ALISON DARCY: Stuff of life is inescapable.
 Depression has doubled in the last 25 years in every region in the world.